 Er, I mean, I am Suzie.
-I’m a woman in her late thirties who lives in Oxford, England.
+I’m a woman in her late thirties who lives in Liverpool, England.

 I’ve had numerous past jobs.
 I’ve worked in pubs, and done several stints as a waitress.
 I’ve been a freelance comic book colourist, and a web designer.
 I’ve taken thousands of calls whilst working in a call-centre (the best way to overcome a fear of the phone).
 I’ve done admin for a local council and communications for an environmental charity.

 My biggest achievement is that I consider myself mostly happy, though happiness does seem to take more work than I expected.

 I wanted a place to write up many of the lessons of adulthood that I have to keep relearning.
 It’s a blog about living a happy and fulfilled life, while still meeting your responsibilities.
 In short, it’s a blog about how to be a grown-up.

 Being a grown-up is about figuring out what you want